-noopmode, and nodes that have been purged but had prior activity within the same calendar month.
+noopmode, and purged nodes that had prior activity within the relevant calendar month.

 Nodes included in the node count

 - Nodes with a report in PuppetDB during the calendar month.